 Inside: Help your high-energy child learn self-regulation skills without dampening their joy!
 7 fun self-regulation games for kids.

-Kids who are highly spirited play harder, take more risks, show more intense emotions, are outgoing, joyful, enthusiastic, challenging, stubborn — I could go on!
+Kids who are highly spirited play harder, take more risks and show more intense emotions.
+They are also more outgoing, more challenging, more stubborn, more enthusiastic, and more joyful!

 Read more about exuberance as a form of temperament for highly-spirited kids here.

-Playful strategies that teach regulation will naturally harness all of that natural enthusiasm exuberant children have.
-Making impulse control activities into games while at the same time teaching real regulation strategies will help them develop the control they need without dampening their joyful spirits.
+What is the solution?
+Embrace playful strategies and games to help your child internalize regulation skills.
+Making impulse control activities into fun games while at the same time scaffolding real regulation strategies will help them develop the control they need without dampening their joyful spirits.

 7 Self-Regulation Games for Kids